chef/chef-web-docs/chef_master/source/integrate_delivery_github.rst

       delivery clone $PROJECT

    .. note:: If you clone from GitHub instead (or make use of a pre-existing clone), you will need to add a ``delivery`` remote.
-The Chef Automate clone URL can be found on the project's page in the Chef Automate UI.
+The Workflow clone URL can be found on the project's page in the Workflow UI.
 To create the remote, run the following:

       .. code-block:: bash